How to setup and manage your Stripe account

 By default, the Stripe checkout page — the page where visitors land when they choose to subscribe to your content — will have a default appearance:

-However, you can update this checkout page to include your own branding from your Stripe dashboard:
+However, you can update this checkout page to include your branding from your Stripe dashboard:

-This allows you to add an icon, logo, brand color and accent color, to give your checkout page more personality.
+This allows you to add an icon, logo, and accent colors to give your Stripe checkout page more personality.

 #2 Set up email receipts

 It’s best practice to deliver email receipts with an invoice to customers every time they make a payment.
-Thankfully, Stripe has a feature that handles this for you, and the automated emails use the brand settings that you have already put in place from the previous tip 🎉
+Thankfully, Stripe has a feature that handles this for you, and the automated emails use the brand settings you have already put in place from the previous tip. 🎉

-To set this up, head to the Billing page, and ensure Email finalized invoices to customers is checked:
+To set this up, head to the Billing page and ensure that Email finalized invoices to customers is checked:

 #3 Apply discounts

-Knowing how to apply a discount to an existing customer’s subscription is a useful trick to add to your toolkit to help you manage a number of scenarios.
-For example, you may want to offer short-term discounts to specific groups of customers, or offer a discount as a gesture of goodwill for a support scenario.
+Knowing how to apply a discount to an existing customer’s subscription will help you manage several scenarios.
+For example, you may want to create short-term discounts for specific groups of customers or offer a discount as a gesture of goodwill in a support scenario.

 First, create a coupon in the Products section:

-Next, find the customer you’d like to apply a discount to by searching for their email address and open up their customer information in the dashboard, and navigate to Apply coupon from the Actions menu:
+Next, find the customer to whom you’d like to apply a discount by searching for their email address.
+Open up their customer information in the dashboard and navigate to Apply coupon from the Actions menu:

-To process a refund, locate the customers profile from the Stripe dashboard.
-Under the Payments section, click the three dots to open the actions menu, and then Refund payment.
+Handling refunds in Stripe is a crucial admin task for support scenarios.
+To process a refund, locate the customer's profile from the Stripe dashboard.
+Under the Payments section, click the three dots to open the actions menu and select Refund payment.

-The refund screen asks for a reason for the refund which is useful for your own records.
-Once you’ve applied this, hit the Refund button and you’re done.
+The refund screen asks for a reason for the refund, which can be useful for your records.
+Choose a reason if applicable and hit the Refund button.

-It’s also possible to have Stripe automatically deliver refund notification emails, by updating your email settings:
+You can also have Stripe automatically deliver refund notification emails by updating your email settings:

 #5 Connect ChartMogul

-While Stripe does have its own billing metrics feature that you can access in the dashboard, you may also want to consider integrating with a dedicated tool to help you analyze your business performance.
+While Stripe has its own billing metrics feature, you may want to consider additional tools that will help analyze your business performance.

-An integration with ChartMogul can help you do this — and it’s free for accounts with less than $10K in MRR (monthly recurring revenue), which means you can get started for free.
+A platform like ChartMogul can help you do this.
+Creating a ChartMogul account is free for users with less than $120K in MRR (monthly recurring revenue), so you can get started immediately.

 The ChartMogul dashboard offers a clean, visual way to monitor business performance over time:

-Learn more about understand the business metrics that matter in this resource:
+Learn more about the business metrics that matter in this resource:

-Stripe have launched some Tax features but they are not yet suitable for a no-code setup with external platforms.
-As always, the best advice is to seek professional legal and accounting advice and services for your business.
+Stripe has launched some tax features, but they are not yet suitable for a no-code setup with external platforms.
+As always, the best course of action is to seek professional legal and accounting advice at your discretion.

 #7 Minimize churn